Alpine Club (UK): Premises

 The club's first premises were at 8 St Martin's Place, Trafalgar Square, where it rented rooms in 1858.
 In 1895 the club moved to 23 Savile Row, and in June 1907, the Scottish artist Sholto Johnstone Douglas held an exhibition of his portraits at the Club.

 From 1937 to 1990 the club was based at 74, South Audley Street, in Mayfair, London.
 In 1936–1937, the surveying firm of Pilditch, Chadwick and Company had converted the ground floor of the building into suitable premises for the club.
 The club's library was at the back of the building, in what was once the picture gallery of Sir William Cuthbert Quilter.
 In 1990 the club sold its lease of 74, South Audley Street and briefly shared quarters with the Ski Club of Great Britain at 118, Eaton Square.

 In 1991, the Alpine Club acquired the freehold of a five-storey Victorian warehouse at 55, Charlotte Road, on the edge of the City of London, and this building remains its current headquarters.
 The club's lecture room, bunk-house, library, and archives are all housed there.

+In fiction

+In Dorothy L Sayers' 1923 novel Whose Body Sir Julian Freake is a member of the Alpine Club.